 The Civil Services Aptitude Test (CSAT) is the qualifying paper of UPSC IAS Prelims Exam.
 CSAT tests the general aptitude of candidates where the minimum qualifying percentage is 33% of total marks.
-Often candidates are confused about syllabus and the preparations of aptitude test for IAS.
+Often candidates are confused about the syllabus and the preparations of aptitude test for IAS.
 It must be pointed out here that unless one scores at least 33% marks in CSAT his/her GS paper would not be evaluated.
-Therefore, although this paper is of qualifying nature, its position assumes significance as it happens to act as a window to enter into the Mains stage of the examinations.
-The syllabus for aptitude test for civil services is almost same as the syllabus of exams like CAT, NMAT, XAT, etc. but there is difference in difficulty levels.
+Therefore, although this paper is of qualifying nature, its position assumes significance as it happens to act as a window to enter into the UPSC Mains stage of the examinations.
+The syllabus for aptitude test for civil services is almost the same as the syllabus of exams like CAT, NMAT, XAT, etc. but there is a difference in difficulty levels.

 Aptitude for UPSC exams cover topics like 1.
 Reading Comprehension 2.
 Interpersonal Skills 3.
 Decision Making and problem-solving 4.
 Logical reasoning and analytical ability 5.
 General mental ability test 6.
 Data Interpretation a.
 Charts b.
 Graphs c.
 Data sufficiency 7.
 General Mathematics a.
 Arithmetic b.
 Algebra c.
 Geometry d.
 Commercial e.
 Statistics, etc.

 Step 1: Understand the pattern

 Before studying for the aptitude test for UPSC, one should know the pattern of the CSAT exam.
 It’s a 200 mark paper with a total of 80 questions where each correct answer is awarded 2.5 marks and 0.83 marks are deducted for every incorrect answer.
 Total time allotted for CSAT paper is 2 hours.

 Step 2: Analyze your strengths and weaknesses